Skip to content

 • ADR-0037 §Q3 — Velocity storage decision (snapshot on close, not computed from history)

-• Carlos — read the forecast range chip.
-The footer ADR link explains why this is defensible.
+• Carlos — when the team’s signal audience includes your tier, read the forecast range chip; otherwise velocity stays team-private (ADR-0104) and you work from the aggregate milestone-health signals.
+The footer ADR link explains why the range is defensible.

-• Raj — the rolling avg drives the work package re-forecast on the Gantt at Step 6.
+• Raj — the rolling avg drives the work package re-forecast on the Schedule view at Step 6.

 • Maya — own the trajectory.
-If the bar colour is shifting amber over multiple sprints, the team is signalling something.
+If the bar color is shifting amber over multiple sprints, the team is signaling something.